0000 DISTRICT PHILOSOPHY OF EDUCATION

 A. Initial Procedure

-1. The principal or the Civil Rights Compliance Officer (or his or her designee) shall conduct a preliminary review when he or she receives a verbal or written complaint of discrimination, or if he or she observes discrimination, including sexual discrimination/sexual harassment.
-Except in the case of severe or criminal conduct, the principal or the Civil Rights Compliance Officer (or his or her designee) should make all reasonable efforts to resolve complaints informally at the school level.
+1. The principal or the Civil Rights Compliance Officer (or thier designee) shall conduct a preliminary review when they receives a verbal or written complaint of discrimination, or if they observes discrimination, including sexual discrimination/sexual harassment.
+Except in the case of severe or criminal conduct, the principal or the Civil Rights Compliance Officer (or their designee) should make all reasonable efforts to resolve complaints informally at the school level.
 The goal of informal investigation and resolution procedures is to end the harassment and obtain a prompt and equitable resolution to a complaint.

-The principal or the Civil Rights Compliance Officer, or his or her designee, will conduct an investigation into any complaint brought forward pursuant to this Regulation that will include the following steps:
+The principal or the Civil Rights Compliance Officer, or their designee, will conduct an investigation into any complaint brought forward pursuant to this Regulation that will include the following steps:

 b.
 Review any written documentation of the harassment or discrimination prepared by the complainant.
 If the complainant has not prepared written documentation, assist the complainant with doing so, providing alternative formats for individuals with disabilities and young children, who have difficulty writing and need accommodation.

 c.
-Interview the accused regarding the complaint and inform him or her that if the objectionable conduct has occurred, it must cease immediately.
+Interview the accused regarding the complaint and inform them that if the objectionable conduct has occurred, it must cease immediately.
 Document the conversation.
 Provide the accused an opportunity to respond to the allegations in writing.

 d.
 Instruct the accused to have no contact or communication regarding the complaint with the complainant and to not retaliate against the complainant.
-Warn the accused that if he/she makes contact with or retaliates against the complainant, he/she will be subject to immediate disciplinary action.
+Warn the accused that if they make contact with or retaliates against the complainant, they will be subject to immediate disciplinary action.

 f.
 Review all documentation and information relevant to the complaint, including any evidence submitted by the parties.

-5. The investigator shall notify the complainant that if he/she desires further investigation and action, he/she may request a district level investigation by contacting the Superintendent of Schools or, in the case where the Superintendent served as the investigator, the President of the Board of Education in accordance with paragraph “7”, below.
+5. The investigator shall notify the complainant that if they desires further investigation and action, they may request a district level investigation by contacting the Superintendent or, in the case where the Superintendent served as the investigator, the President of the Board of Education in accordance with paragraph “7”, below.

 6. If the initial investigation results in a finding that discrimination or harassment did occur, the investigator will promptly notify the Superintendent, who shall then take appropriate action in accordance with district policy, applicable collective bargaining agreement, and/or state law.
 The District will also take all appropriate steps to prevent the recurrence of discrimination and/or harassment, and correct any discriminatory effects, if appropriate.